10 Romantic Outdoor Adventures

 Historic Site (USFS)

-Known as Valhalla, the Heller Estate is part of the Tallac Historic Site – 74-acres of beautifully secluded woods along the shore of Lake Tahoe.
+Known as Valhalla, the Heller Estate is part of the Tallac Historic Site – 74-acres (29 ha) of beautifully secluded woods along the shore of Lake Tahoe.
 Once a magnet for the San Franciscan elite in the late 1800s and early 1900s, the Tallac Historic Site now hosts outdoor enthusiasts from all walks of life – providing interpretive sites throughout the grounds, a boathouse now used as a community theater and the elegant Valhalla Grand Hall.
-Built in 1923, the grand hall offers handsome wood floors, an open-wood beam ceiling, balcony and 20-foot high stone fireplace.
+Built in 1923, the grand hall offers handsome wood floors, an open-wood beam ceiling, balcony and 20-foot (6 m) high stone fireplace.
 Managed by the Tahoe Tallac Association, Valhalla is available from mid-April to mid-December for indoor events and weddings offering rustic charm and breath-taking views of Lake Tahoe from the grounds surrounding this historic site.

 (Loveland Ski Area)